sg893052/sonic-buildimage/L2/IGMP_Snooping/IGMP_Snooping_HLD.md

     2. Verify maximum of 512 L2MC entries.

 ## 9.7 Negative Test Cases
+    Internal BRCM information to be removed before sharing with the community

     1. Verify l2mc resource failure handled and reported when max limit is reached.
     2. Verify L2mc entry addition failure due to resource full, handle and report the failure.
     3. Verify scaling beyond table limits and ensure Table full condition is handled and reported.